janhartmann/ScaffoldR/README.md

 # ScaffoldR

-Supports commands, queries, events, repository and validation with intelligent dispatching via C# generic variance.
+Supports commands, queries, events, repositories and validation with intelligent dispatching via C# generic variance.

 It is recommended to have some basic knowledge of CQRS (Command Query Responsibility Segregation).
 A great good starting point is these articles: